 For more information and a list of past awardees please visit Frank McCloskey Fellowship Program.

 IU regularly offers Bosnian/Croatian/Serbian language instruction during the academic year and in the summer.
-For more information on upcoming language and content classes, see the Department of Slavic Languages and Literatures for academic year opportunities and SWSEEL: The Summer Language Workshop for summer opportunities.
+For more information on upcoming language and content classes, see the Department of Slavic and East European Languages & Cultures for academic year opportunities and SWSEEL: The Summer Language Workshop for summer opportunities.

-Modern Greek is also offered during the academic year, and for more information on upcoming classes, see West European Studies.
+Modern Greek is also offered during the academic year, and for more information on upcoming classes, see the Institute for European Studies.